 Up to 4 days in a covered container in the fridge.

-Yes you can.
+Yes you can!
 Freeze in individual portions and freeze up to 2 months.

 Uses for berry compote:

-- Add to these granola cups with yogurt
+- Add to granola cups with yogurt.

-- Serve on top of ice cream
+- Serve on top of ice cream.

-- 1.5 c strawberries and blueberries
+- 1 ½ c 180g strawberries and blueberries

-- 1 tbsp fresh orange/tangerine juice.
+- 1 tablespoon fresh orange/tangerine juice.

 - Hull the strawberries, quartering the larger ones, halving medium ones.

 - Place them in a small saucepan with the orange juice, then heat gently over a medium heat.
-Bring to a simmer, and cook for 5 minutes.
+Bring to a gentle simmer, and cook for 5 minutes.